Last updated on December 1st, 2023

-This is a step by step guide which will enlighten you with the necessary information and requirement needed to migrate to exchange server 2013 to 2016.
+This is a step-by-step guide which will enlighten you with the necessary information and requirement needed to migrate to exchange server 2013 to 2016.
 (For Exchange 2013 to 2019 Users)

 For other parts of the series follow the links below:-